 So, Christmas for the Anglo-Saxons was a mixed-bag.
 Although most were given almost a fortnight off work, they were expected to fast for the period, and only poorer members of society would be given any presents.
 Nevertheless, in a time when economic hardship was the norm, and most people had to work painfully long hours in the fields, the Christmas holiday would be a time for celebration, and it is no wonder people were in a charitable mood.
 It is easy to see how the traditions of charity, rest and gift-giving developed into the unrestrained indulgence of today.
 Gesælige Cristesmæsse!

+By Dr Tim Flight.
 I graduated from my AHRC-funded DPhil from Magdalen College, Oxford, in August 2016, and I am now pursuing a career as a freelance historical writer.
-I specialise in the early medieval period, and my publications include peer-reviewed articles in ‘The Journal Medieval Religious Cultures’ and ‘Anglo-Saxon England’.http://oxford.academia.edu/TimFlight
+I specialise in the early medieval period, and my publications include peer-reviewed articles in ‘The Journal Medieval Religious Cultures’ and ‘Anglo-Saxon England’.https://oxford.academia.edu/TimFlight